Suggest a Songfact / Artistfact

 Mariah Carey's version debuted at #1 in the UK in 1994 and hit #3 in the US.
 Nilsson died of heart failure on January 15, 1994 - the same day Carey's version was released in the US.
 Later in 1994, Nilsson's version was reissued to take advantage of the renewed interest.

 This won the Grammy for Best Pop Vocal in 1973.

-Soft Rock group Air Supply did a popular cover of this song.
+The soft rock group Air Supply did a popular cover of this song in 1991.